aldebaransearch/udacity_drl/README.md

 ![Trained Agent][image1]

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 for collecting a blue banana.
 The video above shows an agent using double Q dueling networks trained for 800 episodes.

 ### State and Action Space
 The state space has 37 dimensions containing the agent's velocity, along with information about the objects surrounding the agent.
 The action space contains four discrete actions, corresponding to: